jkb32/ga-datalayer-cakephp3/README.md

 ## Introduction

-This plugin allow you to store Google Analytics events in cookie and push them to Data Layer in below structure:
+This plugin allows you to store Google Analytics events in cookie and push them to Data Layer in below structure:

 ```
 dataLayer.push({